Consulting

 • Instrument Design & Development

-Designing and building diagnostic instruments from specification — with full cognitive architecture documentation, construct-level distractor mapping, IRT parameter priors, and response pattern interpretation guides.
-Built to be calibrated, not just scored.
+Designing and building diagnostic instruments from specification — grounded in a defined theory of the construct, with interpretive guidance that makes results actionable.
+Built for downstream use, not just for scoring.
 Spans formative checkpoints through longitudinal growth instruments.

 • Pipeline & Product Development

 Building AI and ML products, adaptive learning systems, and diagnostic pipelines where the measurement foundation is in place before the first line of code is written.
-Includes knowledge tracing models, recommendation architecture, and the labeled data scaffolding that makes model outputs interpretable and defensible.
+We bring the content and measurement layer that makes model outputs interpretable and defensible to assessment-literate buyers.

 Who We Work With